 Fathers and birth partners will be able to stay overnight in hospital with their new families when a new initiative is launched next week.

-Hull and East Yorkshire Hospitals NHS Trust is extending visiting hours, giving fathers and birth partners the chance to stay with new mums after they have given birth to their babies.
+Hull University Teaching Hospitals NHS Trust is extending visiting hours, giving fathers and birth partners the chance to stay with new mums after they have given birth to their babies.

 From Monday, fathers and birth partners will be able to stay on Rowan Ward, the post natal ward at Hull Women and Children’s Hospital, from 9am to 11pm, with the option of staying overnight to support her to look after the baby overnight.